RodrigoMenesesO/rho/Simulaciones/README.md

 *Simulations commented in spanish*

-Here you can find functions to simulate some concepts in the following topics:
+Here you can find functions to simulate some concepts in the following topics.

 ## Stochastic processes: